Leghold traps

 • wild dogs.

-Under the POCTA Regulations 2019 wild dogs are defined as an animal of the species Canis familiaris as declared under Part 8 of the Catchment and Land Protection Act 1994 (CALP Act).
+Under the POCTA Regulations wild dogs are defined as an animal of the species Canis familiaris that is declared to be a pest animal under Part 8 of the Catchment and Land Protection Act 1994 (CALP Act).

 Leghold trapping of all other species is prohibited.

-Large leghold traps for foxes and wild dogs can only be used in areas approved by the Minister for Agriculture.
+Large leghold traps for foxes and wild dogs can only be used in areas approved by the Minister for Agriculture under the POCTA Act.
 They can only be set and used if the landowner or occupier of the land or, in the case of Crown land, the manager of the land has given their consent.

 These areas in which large leghold traps are permitted for foxes and wild dogs are listed in a Declaration made under section 15AB(3) of the POCTA Act.
-This Declaration was gazetted in Victorian Government Gazette S 336, dated 27 June 2023.
+This Declaration was gazetted in Government Gazette S 510, dated 25 September 2024 .
+It applies from 1 October 2024 to 1 January 2028.

 Foxes

-Large leghold traps for foxes can be used Victoria-wide.
+Large leghold traps of a size for foxes can be used Victoria-wide.

 Wild dogs